AndrewE23/SQL_Project/README.md

 Then, using a combination of LHL-provided and online reference materials for assistance, I devised a simple 5-step process for cleaning my data.<br>

-### Data Cleaning Process
+### 2 - Validation
+I kept three key main considerations in mind:
 **a.
+Data should be as complete as possible**.
+In short, I ran queries to see if I had NULL values, verified that unused contents were actually unused (or else barely used), and so forth.
+**b.
+Data should be unique.** If it isn't, then you run the risk if skewing or distorting any observations you make with the data available to you.
+**c.
+Data should be consistent.** Typos should be cleared, value formatting standardized, and so on.
+Basically, we want everything to be comprehensible at a glance and to know that it will continue making sense.

+### 3 - Data Cleaning
+**a.
 Remove irrelevant data (from the source)**, such as empty columns.<br>
 **b.
 Remove or filter duplicate data**, such as copied rows.<br>
 **c.
 Remedy data inconsistencies**, such as matching data values or types that have been entered inconsistently.<br>
 **d.
 Regulate data**, such as setting monetary values to one standard, dates to one format, etc.<br>
 **e.
 Resolve issues with data gaps**, whether that means filling in what NULL values I can with the data available or else filtering related results out, depending on what is needed of the data.<br>
-> Note: In a work setting, I could also attempt to resolve data gap problems by seeking out the missing data (i.e. collecting more data to fill in any gaps present).
-This would be a validation stage, but is not part of my process for this project.
+> Note: In a work or research setting, I could also attempt to resolve data gap problems by seeking out the missing data (i.e. collecting more data to fill in any gaps present).

-### QA Considerations
-While much of the the QA process ties neatly into data cleaning, there are still some broader points of consideration for ensuring quality data both when cleaning it and when collecting it in the first place.
-These are points I kept in mind as I worked on this project:<br>
+### 4 - Testing (and other considerations)
+At this point, the goal is really to keep testing what data you have until any anomalies you have are dealth with (and even then keep testing)!
+Some tactics to assist with this may include: <br>
 **a.
-Data should be as valid and complete as possible**.
-You can run queries to figure out if you have NULL values, and in some cases it may even be possible to fill in some of the gaps with other data you have present.
-If collecting more data from the source is not an option, then it may be worth evaluating whether to use or retain some records depending on what data is missing.
+Utilize data assertions**, maybe ensuring a user ID is properly stored and formatted or that a date makes sense.<br>
 **b.
-Data should be unique.** If it isn't, then you run the risk if skewing or distorting any observations you make with the data available to you.
+Checking for invalid labels or categories**; your manager may not appreciate it if their title is stored as "manaher" or "walrus" rather than "manager".<br>
 **c.
-Data should be consistent.** Typos should be cleared, value formatting standardized, and
+Specific value checks, especially for NULLs**, so that you can verify the accuracy and integrity of your data.<br>

 ## Results
 While this dataset has many unknowns in it, it still provides enough information to let us gauge, for example:<br>